Claiming capital cost allowance (CCA)

 Instead, since these properties wear out or become obsolete over time, you can deduct their cost over a period of several years.
 This yearly deduction is called a capital cost allowance (CCA).

-The CRA provides detailed information for situations where you or your business have been impacted by a by a disaster.
+The CRA provides detailed information for situations where you or your business have been impacted by a disaster.
 For more information, including what qualifies as a disaster, go to Disasters and disaster relief.

 - How to calculate the deduction for Capital Cost Allowance (CCA)